Prison Legal News:

 by David M. Reutter

-The reason they were happy was because the jail had originally faced more than $700,000 ...
+The reason they were happy was because the jail had originally faced more than $700,000 in fines ...

 On November 28, 2006, the Bryan County Jail in Oklahoma was fined $15,000 by a local judge for health inspection violations.
 Both the district attorney and jail officials were elated with the ruling.